cmap/sushi/README.md

 ```

 8. Run biomarker analysis
 This function uses data which is stored on taiga.
-If you are a member of the Broad Institute you can install taigr, the taiga client for R, by following the instructions here: https://github.com/broadinstitute/taigr.
+If you are a member of the Broad Institute you can install taigr, the taiga client for R, by following the instructions [here](https://github.com/broadinstitute/taigr).
 This function can take several hours to run.

 ```r